 Retin-A for Wrinkles: The Fountain of Youth in a Tube?

 Rub a cream on your face every day, and your wrinkles will miraculously disappear.
-At least, that’s what we’d all love.
+At least, that’s what we’d all love to do.

 The unfortunate truth is that the anti-aging effects of most skin care products aren’t supported by hard evidence.

-We discussed this with Sacramento, CA board-certified dermatologist Dr. Stefani T. Kappel.
+We discussed this with Dr. Stefani T. Kappel, a board-certified dermatologist based in Newport Beach, CA.

 “Just because a cream feels nice or smells good doesn’t mean it will work,” she told us.
 “For example, vitamin C has been getting a great deal of attention lately.
 However, some formulations of vitamin C break down and are inactive before even penetrating the skin.”